Guide to finding patents, based on the collections of the State Library of Victoria

 This research guide provides information on locating patents registered in Australia and in overseas countries and regions, drawing on the collections of the State Library of Victoria, and various online databases.
+The documents held at the State Library relate primarily to descriptions of inventions in each patent application.
+We do not hold documentation detailing the process of assessment of each patent application by the patents office.

 Click on the tabs across the top of this page for more detailed information on each topic.